TomJS14/tic-tac-toe/readme.md

 Create a variable to keep track of the current player (start with player X)

-Create a variable to keep track of the game status (ongoing, won, or tie)
+Create a variable to keep track of the game status (ongoing, won,)

-Display the initial grid
+Display the initial grid after button pressed

 Repeat the following steps until the game status changes:
     - Wait for the current player's input (click or selection)